-- After Only (post program) - Other
+- After Only (post program) - Other (Surveillance Data)

 To evaluate the Dining with Diabetes and Arthritis Self-Help Course, surveillance data from TN Department of Health will be employed.
-After Only (post program) questionnaires will be used with various other health programs including Dining with Diabetes, Arthritis Self-Help, Tai Chi, Be Medwise TN, Protect Your Family's Health with Immunizations, TEAM UP TN, PACE and Latino Health Access Coalition.
+After Only (post program) questionnaires will be used with various other health programs including Dining with Diabetes, Arthritis Self-Help and Tai Chi.